mongodb/terraform-provider-mongodbatlas/website/docs/r/project_ip_whitelist.html.markdown

 # mongodbatlas_project_ip_whitelist

 `mongodbatlas_project_ip_whitelist` provides an IP Whitelist entry resource.
-The whitelist grants access from IPs or CIDRs to clusters within the Project.
+The whitelist grants access from IPs, CIDRs or AWS Security Groups (if VPC Peering is enabled) to clusters within the Project.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.